andrew/ultimate-awesome/README.md

 - [awesome-culture](https://github.com/expede/awesome-culture) - A curated list of awesome thought on tech culture.
 Inspired by the various awesome-* projects.
 - [awesome-audiovisual](https://github.com/stingalleman/awesome-audiovisual) - Curated list of audiovisual projects.
 - [awesome-quantization-and-fixed-point-training](https://github.com/A-suozhang/awesome-quantization-and-fixed-point-training) - Neural Network Quantization & Low-Bit Fixed Point Training For Hardware-Friendly Algorithm Design.
-- [awesome-headless-commerce](https://github.com/notrab/awesome-headless-commerce) - A community curated list of headless commerce APIs, products, and services.
-A heads-up for modern store builders.
 - [awesome-ai-services](https://github.com/sekwiatkowski/awesome-ai-services) - An overview of the AI-as-a-service landscape.
 - [awesome-hydrogen](https://github.com/shopify/awesome-hydrogen) - A curated list of awesome Hydrogen things.
 - [awesome-gdpr](https://github.com/bakke92/awesome-gdpr) - Protection of natural persons with regard to the processing of personal data and on the free movement of such data.